vstoykov/django-clamd/README.rst

     easy_install django-clamd

-You can also install development version direclty from GitHub:
+You can also install development version directly from GitHub:

 .. code-block:: bash

     pip install git+https://github.com/vstoykov/django-clamd.git

-Aditioanlly if you want translations to work you need to add it to installed apps.
+Additionally if you want translations to work you need to add it to installed apps.

 .. code-block:: python